WICG/handwriting-recognition/explainer.md

 Clients can optionally provide hints (or some combinations) when creating a `HandwritingDrawing` object.
 Providing unsupported hints has no effect.

-A dictionary of supported hints and their supported values are returned in `queryHandwritingRecognitionLanguage`.
+A dictionary of supported hints and their supported values are returned in `queryHandwritingRecognizer`.

 We propose the following hint attributes: